k2view-academy/K2View-Academy/articles/02_fabric_architecture/04_fabric_commands.md

 # Fabric Commands

 Fabric includes a number of commands for viewing Fabric configurations, updating Fabric settings and running Fabric processes.
-Fabric commands can be executed from either the Fabric console or via the user code (project implementation) that invokes Fabric commands in the [execute() and fetch() methods](/articles/05_DB_interfaces/09_fabric_API_for_DB_interfaces.md#execute-fabric-command).
+Fabric commands can be executed either from the Fabric console or via the user code (project implementation) that invokes Fabric commands in the [execute() and fetch() methods](/articles/05_DB_interfaces/09_fabric_API_for_DB_interfaces.md#execute-fabric-command).

 Fabric commands are **not** case sensitive.
-For example, a Get, get, or GET command are all equivalent.
+For example, `Get`, `get`, and `GET` are all equivalent.

 In this document, we write commands in ALL CAPS when describing the commands in general, and in small type when quoting a command line example.
 This is done for clarity purposes only.
 You can type the commands in whatever type is convenient for your purposes, but it is a good practice to keep the manner of typing commands consistent.